grandchild/AVS-File-Decoder/README.md

 ### Dependencies

 By default, JQuery and Bootstrap are loaded from a CDN.
-Using [Bower](http://bower.io/), you can install the JQuery library locally - a fallback method is already implemented in the application.
-No Bootstrap fallback as of yet.
+Using [Bower](http://bower.io/), you can install the JQuery library locally - a fallback method is already implemented into the application.

+`bower install`

+Unfortunately, there's no Bootstrap fallback as of yet.

 ## Component Checklist: